TwinklerDev/documentation/parameters.md

 </td></tr>

 <tr><td>name</th><td>
 The name of the coverage, which can be displayed on the map.
-It does not have to be unique but often can be helpful when it is unqiue.
+It does not have to be unique but often can be helpful when it is unique.
 [STRING]
 </td></tr>

 </table>